 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 988 or 1-800-273-TALK (8255).
+Chat is available at https://988lifeline.org/

-For local residents seeking assistance in a crisis and to access local mental health programs, please call 951-686-HELP (4357).
+For local residents seeking assistance in a crisis and to access local mental health programs, please call [mental health plan to insert 24-hour Crisis Intervention Number(s)].